min2ha/ukwa-site/content/target/43311/index.en.md

   "subject": "EU Referendum"
 }

-# Spectator, The: RIP Jo Cox.
-Let's call the referendum off as a mark of respect

 Article requesting to call of the EU referendum as a sign of respect for Jo Cox's death.